Summer Research Internships

 Summer Research Opportunities at Bates and Other Institutions

 A summer research experience is invaluable for helping you decide if research is a good career choice for you.
 Is also commonplace for undergraduates applying to medical school to have extensive research experience.

-Students interested in doing biology research off-campus should surf the Web for job listings and summer internships, and check the bulletin board outside room 429 Carnegie, and the Office of Career Services.
-Hoffman-Mellon Grants can be used to support off-campus research.
+Students interested in doing biology research off-campus should surf the Web for job listings and summer internships (see links above), and check the bulletin board outside room 429 Carnegie, and the Center for Purposeful Work.
 The Biology Department faculty routinely receive announcements for research internships at other institutions and these will be passed along to the biology majors listserv (bio) and to appropriate course lists.

 When applying for any College grants, watch for information on deadlines in the Student Research Update, sent to all students several times during the academic year.